Isabella Freedman Jewish Retreat Center, Falls Village, CT

-Check-in is from 2 to 5 pm on Monday, March 13 followed by a welcome and orientation.
+Check-in is from 3 to 5 pm on Monday, March 12 followed by a welcome and orientation.
 If you are arriving on a different day, you may check in anytime after 3 pm.
 Check-in is located in the Main Building — the big red building in the middle of campus.
-You must be checked out of your room by 10 am on the day your retreat ends.
-The retreat will come to an end with lunch on Sunday, March 19.
+You must be checked out of your room by 10 am on the last day of your stay if you are staying in a guest room.

 For those coming from the New York City area, we are conveniently located just half an hour from Wassaic Train Station, the last stop on the Harlem Line of the Metro North.
 We offer a shuttle service from and to the Wassaic station at the following times: